Cray-HPE/sat/docs/man/sat-linkhealth.8.rst

 specified, then all BMSs for the router are targeted.
 If no xname is specified, all router BMCs are targeted.

+Note that if a cable is unplugged, no information on speed or status will be available.

 OPTIONS
 =======